jrs0/hbr_models/README.md

 # ARC-HBR from HIC Data

-This repository contains an implementation of the ARC-HBR (academic research consortium high bleeding risk) score using data from the health informatics collaborative (HIC) cardiovascular data.
+This repository contains an implementation of the ARC HBR (academic research consortium high bleeding risk) score using data from the health informatics collaborative (HIC) cardiovascular data.

 Real-world hospital dataset are not designed with the calculation of particular clinical risk scores in mind.
 As a result, data required for a risk score such as ARC-HBR may not be present in the data, or data may need to be modified, combined, or otherwise preprocessed in order to obtain inputs for the score.